 5. Mophie Powerstation Plus XL

 Mophie Powerstation Plus XL is considered the best power bank for iPhones and iPads.
 It’s not cheap, though.
-So if you are an iPhone owner with coin to spare, this might be what you are looking for.
+So if you are an iPhone owner with no coins to spare, this might be what you are looking for.

 The Mophie packs 10,000mAh of capacity.
 However, that’s not what makes this power bank shine.
 Uniquely enough, the Mophie has a built-in Lightning cable that works with any Qi charger.